-On June 10, Congress creates the OBSSR to identify, coordinate, and promote behavioral and social science research projects at the NIH and beyond.
+On June 10, Congress creates the Office of Behavioral and Social Sciences Research (OBSSR) to identify, coordinate, and promote behavioral and social science research projects at the NIH and beyond.
 Its founding demonstrates growing public acceptance that behavioral and social science factors greatly impact public health.

 Commemorating 25 Years of the OBSSR: A History in Milestones

 The OBSSR Opens Its Doors

 The OBSSR officially opens its doors within the Office of the NIH Director.
 The Behavioral and Social Sciences Research Coordinating Committee (BSSR-CC) forms the same year to advise the Director of the OBSSR and foster communication and coordination with NIH staff and external partners in the field of behavioral and social sciences research.

 Dr. Norman B. Anderson Appointed Director of the OBSSR (1995–2000)

 Ask not what the NIH can do for behavioral and social sciences.
 Ask what behavioral and social sciences research can do for the NIH.

 Norman B. Anderson becomes OBSSR’s first director.
 Previously a professor in the Department of Psychiatry at Duke University Medical Center, Dr. Anderson specializes in intersections between health and behavior, with a particular focus on racial, ethnic, and socioeconomic health disparities.